Jewelry Care & Metal Info

 - Remove jewelry before sleeping so it won’t break.

-- Avoid wearing jewelry in chlorine and salt water - wipe with a soft cloth if wet.
+- Avoid wearing jewelry in chlorine and salt water - wash with soap and warm water, then dry with a soft cloth if wet.
+Each order comes with a soft polishing cloth.

 - Avoid using harsh chemicals like bleach and acetone-based cleaners, as they could damage the metal.